|

 fewer goblet cells

-epithelial transition to simple columnar ciliated, then simple cuboidal
+epithelial transition to simple columnar ciliated, then simple

 terminal bronchioles - final branch of conducting portion